Welcome to Xequence!

 Exchanging drum map presets between devices

 Drum maps are stored in Xequence's Documents folder in the "Drum Maps" subfolder.
 They have the extension ".xeqdrums".
-These can easily be copied between your various devices using the iOS Files app and will be automatically detected and added to the "Maps" menu by Xequence.
+These can easily be copied between your various devices using the iOS / iPadOS Files app and will be automatically detected and added to the "Maps" menu by Xequence.

 Note: This currently does not apply to the AUv3 plugin, where user drum maps are currently not accessible externally.
 We're working on that!